-- 1. Students holding departmental assistantships are required to register for 12 credit hours of coursework and maintain a cumulative grade index of 3.0 or better.
+- 1. Students holding assistantships in AgEcon are required to register for 12 credit hours of coursework and maintain a cumulative grade index of 3.0 or better.
 Failure to maintain the level of performance will result in automatic review and possible loss of assistantship. - 2.
 Failure to pass a preliminary exam will result in automatic review and possible loss of assistantship. - 3.
-Funding for students who have an MS degree from another institution is limited to 3 years from the date of entry into the program, unless an extension is granted. - 4.
-Funding for students who take both the MS and PhD degrees in the Department may continue for up to 4 years from the date of entry into program, unless an extension is granted.
-Requests for extensions must be submitted in writing to the Department Head.
+Funding is ultimately governed by the offer letter and signed contract; please refer to your individual contract for start/end contract dates.
+Funding for PhD Students generally continue for up to 4 years from the date of entry into program, unless an extension is granted.
+Requests for extensions must be submitted in writing to the Graduate Program Chair.